 Franciscan monks built a series of missions in California about 30 miles apart (one days travel on horseback).
 The first mission was built at San Diego in 1769.
 A pueblo or town was founded at Los Angeles in 1781.
 Then in 1821 Mexico became independent from Spain.
 California became a territory of the new country.
 Unfortunately Europeans brought diseases to which the native people had no immunity.
 They were decimated.

 In 1834 Mexico secularized the missions.
 That meant taking their land and selling it.
 By 1846 most of the land was owned by a small number of ranchers.
 From 1846 to 1848 the USA and Mexico fought a war.
 When the war ended in 1848 Mexico formally surrendered California and it became a territory of the USA.
 Shortly afterwards gold was discovered at Sutter's Mill.
 Prospectors flocked to California and as a result its population boomed.
-In 1850 California became the 31st state of the union.
+On 9 September 1850 California became the 31st state of the union.
 The same year Los Angeles was incorporated and in 1854 Sacramento was made the state capital.
 In 1859 after the gold rush ended silver was discovered in California.
 Then in 1869 the first transcontinental railroad was completed making transport to and from the East much easier.
 From the 1870s the orange industry in California boomed as they could now easily be sent to other states.